Image courtesy of: Florian Pépellin / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

 Bus – There are no direct buses to Saint Jean de Maurienne.
 From Lyon it is possible to catch a bus as far as Chambrèy and then take a train for the remaining journey.

-Being a popular cycling destination there are a number of accommodation providers that cater specifically for the cycling market.
+Being a popular cycling destination there are a number of accommodation providers that cater specifically for those who plan to go cycling in Saint Jean de Maurienne.
 Typically these establishments provide secure bike lock up and maintenance areas, bike wash down area, special catering and of course plenty of local advice on conditions and where to ride.
 A number of these places also operate tour style businesses where you stay in the one place and ride set routes each day which are fully supported.
 To help plan your stay we have included a list of the cycling specific accommodation options below.

 There are plenty of other options available to you if this style of accommodation is not what you are after.
 To help you plan we have provided links to a number of booking sites so you can see what is available.
 Have a look at our page on French accommodation types to explore these options more.